SBclean/linux-log-analyzer/README.md

 # Linux Log Anomaly Detection & Alerting Tool

-This is a lightweight, configurable Python tool for real-time (and once-time) Linux system logs scanning.
+This is a lightweight, configurable Python tool for real-time (and one-time) Linux system logs scanning.
 It detects suspicious activity through regular expression, tracks offsets, handles log rotation, time and line based log senstivity, and generates a full summary report in a json.